fitia-teniary/manage-product-store/README.md

 npm run dev
 ```

+Visit `http://localhost:8000/products` — you will be redirected to the product list.
-Visit `http://localhost:8000` — you will be redirected to the login page.
+Visit `http://localhost:8000/customers` — you will be redirected to the customer list.

-## Register & Login

-Go to `/register` to create an account, then log in to access the app.

 ## Features

-- Authentication (Laravel Breeze)
 - Product management (name, description, price, stock quantity)
 - Customer management (first name, last name, email, phone)
 - Form validation with dedicated Form Request classes